h-cel/hamster/README.md

 - `-–cprec_dqv` and `–-cprec_rh` to adjust the detection of preciptation
 - `--cevap_c` and `--cheat_cc` to adjust the Clausius-Clapeyron criteria for evaporation and sensible heat, respectively
 - `--cevap_hgt`, etc., to filter for specific heights
-- `--fjumps` and `--fjumpsfull` to filter for jumps larger than `--cjumps` at the beginning of the trajectory or along the full trajectory
 - ... among a lot of other options.